Artemis21/image-analysis/README.md

 # image-analysis

 Random Python tools for image analysis, mainly for fun.
+Please note that while attribution is not required it would be appreciated if you find a use for this.

 [Analysers](#analysers)